-Biological Control: A predaceous protozoa, Nosema locustae, can be used to control grasshopper populations.
+Biological Control: A predaceous protozoon, Nosema locustae, can be used to control grasshopper populations.

-Chemical Control: If the grashopper population is large, chemical control is usually the only option.
+Chemical Control: If the grasshopper population is large, chemical control is usually the only option.
 Chemical control of these insects can be difficult.
-Pyrethroids, such as lambdacyhalothrin have been used in the past with some success.
+Pyrethroids, such as lambdacyhalothrin have been occasionally used in the past.

-Cultural Control: If grasshopper populations are decimating a field, replanting is often the only option.
+Cultural Control: If grasshopper populations are decimating a field, replanting may be the only option.

-Post-Harvest Control: There are no post-harvest methods of grasshopper control.
+Post-Harvest Control: There are no effective methods for the post-harvest control of grasshoppers.